-In most cases, drool rash is a minor irritant that will go away with regular at-home treatment.
+In most cases, drool rash is a minor irritation that will go away with regular at-home treatment.
 There are a few instances when it’s best to consult your pediatrician:

 - if the rash is cracked, weepy, or causing your baby pain

-- if the rash doesn’t show any improvement after a week or so of home treatment
+- if the rash doesn’t show any improvement after roughly a week of home treatment

-Your doctor will be able to prescribe creams that can help your baby’s drool rash heal faster and reduce your baby’s discomfort.
+Your doctor may be able to prescribe creams that can help your baby’s drool rash heal faster and reduce your baby’s discomfort.